 Partial dentures can be used to replace multiple missing teeth.
 Because they are removable, they are fairly easy to clean and care for.
 However, they come with some dietary restrictions as they are not as stable as natural teeth.
 Dental implants can instead be used to support the prosthetic teeth, which can be used like natural teeth.

 First of all, it’s important to replace missing teeth because leaving a gap in a line of teeth can allow the remaining teeth to shift in their positions, which can potentially change the bite of the teeth and even facial structure.
 Also, the bone in that area begins to deteriorate because it is no longer being stimulated.
 Dental implants in Jackson, MS, 39216 provide stimulation, preventing bone loss and thus protecting the health of the natural teeth.

 Dental implants are a good choice for replacing lost teeth because, while other treatments may need repair or replacement after a while, implants are a lifelong solution.
 Additionally, because the implant is inserted directly into the jawbone, it offers more stability than dentures or bridges, allowing patients to use their teeth with more confidence.

-There are different types of dental implants that can be used, depending on the severity of tooth loss, but regardless of which type is used, the procedure remains basically the same.
+There are different types of dental implants in Jackson, MS, 39216, depending on the severity of tooth loss, but regardless of which type is used, the procedure remains basically the same.
 There must be sufficient bone density in the jaw bone, and the gums must be healthy in order to receive a dental implant.
 The implant (a small metal post) is surgically implanted into the jawbone so that it can act as a tooth root.
 The jawbone will fuse around the biocompatible implant and a dental prosthetic, usually a crown, will be attached.
 An entire line of teeth can be replaced using dental implants; a line of prosthetic teeth (dentures) can be held in place using four to eight implant posts.